lgirotogarcia/lgirotogarcia/README.md

 ### Hey there!

   You can call me Leo, I'm 23yo.
 I have a degree in Business Administration.
 At the end of May 2021, I decided to change my carreer to Software Development, and since then, I studied JavaScript focused on back-end.
-Today I'm in [DIO._](https://web.dio.me) and [Santander's](https://www.santander.com.br) Java and Angular bootcamp.
 I'm passionate about it, and I want to learn more and more!

   <div>
   <a href="https://github.com/lgirotogarcia">